Board of Supervisors

 Department of Transportation recommending the Board:

-1) Approve and authorize the Chair to sign the Notice of Acceptance
+1) Approve and authorize the Chair to sign the Notice of Acceptance with

-Pedestrian Safety and Connectivity Project, Capital Improvement
+Safety and Connectivity Project, Capital Improvement Program

-Program 36107021, Contract 7922; and
+36107021, Contract 7922; and

-2) Approve and authorize the Clerk of the Board to release the
+2) Approve and authorize the Clerk of the Board to release the Payment

-the Department of Transportation, after the one-year guarantee period.
+Department of Transportation, after the one-year guarantee period.

 (District 5)